What is Population Health?

 Spring Hills Post Acute Care Woodbury, NJ (September 21, 2020) – Yesterday was the official launch of our Comprehensive Cardiac End2End Program.
 The entire center made the launch special from the beautiful bouquets of flowers and heart shaped balloons, to the ribbon cutting and official signing, it was a fantastic day for everyone who worked so hard on the program.
 The official signing of the program certificate was performed by Monica Wallace, Clinical Director of Programs.
 Joining in on the celebration was Alex Markowits, Founder & President/CEO and our visionary leader, Dr. Peter Bulik, Cardiologist, Gloria Berwick, The Vice President of Operations for Population Health, Joseph Lausido, Sr. VP of Strategic Development, Michael Guglielmo, Administrator at Woodbury Post Acute Care, Deedra Austin-Thomas, Director of Nursing at Woodbury, Kim Komoroski, Director of Compliance and Quality Improvement, Michelle Benfield RN,BSN, Territory Manager – iRythm – Cardiac and Lauren McDowell, Nurse Practitioner at Woodbury Post Acute Care.
 The day was filled with celebration and concluded with the admission of the programs first patients.

-We look forward to the successful launch of the Comprehensive Cardiac Program in Wayne on Wednesday, September 30.
+Comprehensive Cardiac Program in Wayne (September 30, 2020) September 30th was the successful launch of the Comprehensive Cardiac Program in Wayne.
 Thank you to all of our fantastic team members that made the launch of this program possible!
 We can’t wait to see what the future holds for the expansion of this and other disease specific programs.